A Tale of Two Cities

 Twice the City, Twice the Fun

-From world-class adventures in the great outdoors, rich history and Appalachian culture, unique southern dining and nightlife, NASCAR motorsports, to the very birthplace of American country music… Bristol Tennessee and Virginia are two places with endless possibilities.
+From world-class adventures in the great outdoors, rich history and Appalachian culture, unique southern dining and nightlife, NASCAR motorsports, the bright lights and thrill of a casino, to the very birthplace of American country music… Bristol, Tennessee and Virginia are two places with endless possibilities.

-As a guide, we’ve collected top signature trip ideas for your next vacation or weekend getaway, paired with dining and accommodations to make any trip complete.
+As a guide, we’ve collected top signature trip ideas for your next vacation or weekend getaway, paired with dining and accommodations to complete any trip.

 Signature Bristol Experiences

-The Birthplace of Country Music Museum: A Smithsonian affiliated museum in the heart of downtown Bristol explores the history of country music with the 1927 Bristol Sessions recordings and the musical heritage of the region through interactive exhibits and experiences.
+The Birthplace of Country Music Museum: A Smithsonian-affiliated museum in the heart of downtown Bristol explores the history of country music with the 1927 Bristol Sessions recordings and the region’s musical heritage through interactive exhibits and experiences.

 Bristol Motor Speedway: The loudest, and most exciting track in NASCAR, BMS draws race fans internationally for the fastest half mile in the racing world.
 Its tight turns and steep banks make it arguably the most challenging racetrack in all of NASCAR.